-- Industry > Government

-- Industry > Academics

-- Research university > Teaching university

-- Biostatistics professor > Statistics professor (adjusting for 9 vs. 12-month appointments)
+- Industry > Government - Industry > Academics - $\bullet$ Research university > Teaching university - Biostatistics professor > Statistics professor (adjusting for 9 vs. 12-month appointments)

-It is important to note that starting academic salaries are often comparable to industry to entice new graduates to go into academics.
-Yearly raises in academics do not match those in industry leaving later on a much more significant salary gap between academics and industry.
+It is important to note that starting academic salaries at research universities are often comparable to industry to entice new graduates to go into academics.
+Yearly raises in academics do not match those in industry.
+This results in a much more significant salary gap between academics and industry.